John Cameron

 Biography

-He owned a house and land at the bottom end of St. John Street, also Newnham Hall and Oakburn on the Paterson’s Plains Road.
-As well, he had two grants of land in the country, ‘Hawkridge’ at Snakes Banks (Powranna), and ‘Combe Bank’ near Ben Lomond.
+He owned a house and land at the lower end of St. John Street, also Newnham Hall and Oakburn on the Patersons Plains Road (now Elphin Rd).
+As well, he had two grants of land in the country, ‘Hawkridge’ at Snake Banks (Powranna), and ‘Combe Bank’ near Ben Lomond.

 John was a man of industry, and built several mills in Hobart and Launceston.
 Ritchie’s Mill was one of these.
 He also built a flume from the First Basin to the mouth of the Gorge to drive his mill-wheel; during summertime he would sell water by the barrel to needy Launceston householders.